obzbit/pxt-HX711/README.md

 # BBC micro:bit MakeCode editor extension for HX711 connected to weight sensors

-[HX711](https://www.mouser.com/datasheet/2/813/hx711_english-1022875.pdf) Based on Avia Semiconductor’s patented technology, HX711 is a precision 24-bit analog-to-digital converter (ADC) designed for weigh scales and industrial control applications to interface directly with a bridge sensor.
+[HX711](https://www.mouser.com/datasheet/2/813/hx711_english-1022875.pdf) is a precision 24-bit analog-to-digital converter (ADC) designed for weigh scales and industrial control applications to interface directly with a bridge sensor.

 This extension allows you to use an HX711 module with the micro:bit as a weighing machine.